Designing a More Resilient Transportation Corridor

-The greening of Ted Turner Drive, a 1.4 mile roadway that cuts through Downtown Atlanta, is an opportunity to rethink the function and benefits of a transportation corridor into a gateway to downtown that will create bikeway infrastructure, allow for a better walking experience, absorb rainwater, mitigate heat, and beautify the public space.
+The greening of Ted Turner Drive, a 1.4 mile roadway that cuts through Downtown Atlanta, was an opportunity to rethink the function and benefits of a transportation corridor into a gateway to downtown that could create bikeway infrastructure, allow for a better walking experience, absorb rainwater, mitigate heat, and beautify the public space.

-Included in the City of Atlanta’s recently released Urban Resilience Strategy is a focus on five key areas: water, energy, sustainability, social cohesion, and mobility.
+Included in the City of Atlanta’s 2007 Urban Resilience Strategy was a focus on five key areas: water, energy, sustainability, social cohesion, and mobility.
 Rebuild worked with the City and Central Atlanta Progress to develop a student design competition, informed by community and stakeholder input, to solicit ideas for high impact interventions for this stretch of Ted Turner Drive.

 Adhering to Rebuild’s model of collaborative research and design, teams of students from Georgia Tech University, University of Georgia, Clark Atlanta, and Morehouse College were brought together to participate in the competition.
 Each university committed to offering university and professor resources and most committed a course or club to the competition.
 The competition began in January 2018 with a day-long event that taught students about the history of the Drive and the surrounding downtown area, as well as the meaning of resilience infrastructure by showcasing case studies of multi-benefit designs from the Atlanta region and beyond.
 Each student group was paired with a mentor who is an active practitioner in the region in the fields of urban planning, architecture, or engineering.

 The students embarked on an eight week research phase that included site analysis, field study, surveys, public observations, digital engagement, and interactive questionnaires placed throughout the area.
 Each mentor worked with a student team to help ground the students’ research and design in real-life practice by assisting with a work plan, creation of public engagement tools, design renderings, and messaging.